Anantha-Rao12/Decoding-Quantum-States-with-NMR/README.md

 </div>

-Update 1: I recently wrote a blog post to summarize my work at GSoC'21 on TowardsDataScience.
-You can check it out [here](https://towardsdatascience.com/gsoc-2021-with-ml4sci-the-nmr-project-1a5e8995af9).
+Update: I recently wrote a blog post to summarize my work at GSoC'21 on [TowardsDataScience](https://towardsdatascience.com/gsoc-2021-with-ml4sci-the-nmr-project-1a5e8995af9).

 ## Table of Contents